SharePoint/sp-dev-docs/docs/apis/csom-methods-for-applying-retention-labels.md

 Retention labels may classify contents as records, which place restrictions on what actions are allowed or blocked.
 [Learn more about declaring records by using retention labels](/microsoft-365/compliance/declare-records)

 CSOM methods are available to apply (set) a retention label (ComplianceTag) on one or many items (ListItems) in SharePoint.
-Retention labels can be applied using this method without being published by an existing label policy.
+Retention labels can be applied using this method without being published to the location by an existing label policy.

 > [!IMPORTANT]
 > Some information relates to prerelease product that may be substantially modified before it’s released.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.